Recruiting Policies

 The Handshake system is the web-based portal for publicizing all bona fide full-time, part-time, seasonal, and short-term positions and other recruiting activities for small and large businesses, government agencies, nonprofit organizations, on-campus employers, households, and individuals.
 All recruiting organizations or individuals are expected to accurately describe their organizations, positions and position requirements when posting their information on Handshake or when representing their firms and opportunities at any campus recruiting events.
 Companies and/or job postings requiring donations, application fees, fundraising, investments, payment for training, or payment to participate, or offering items or services for sale, will not be provided recruitment services.

-We reserve the right to refuse service to employers at the discretion of the Career Services staff due to any objectionable activities, including, but not limited to:
+We reserve the right to refuse service to employers at the discretion of Career Services due to any objectionable activities, including, but not limited to:

 • requiring personal information at the time of application, such as bank and social security numbers;